citation-file-format/citation-file-format/schema-guide.md

         type: generic
     ```

-Note that this field should contain notes that may be picked up by some downstream tooling (e.g., reference managers), but not other (e.g., software index).
+Note that this key should contain notes that may be picked up by some downstream tooling (e.g., reference managers), but not other (e.g., software index).

 ### `definitions.reference.number`